Stereotypes of South Asians: Cultural prejudices in American schools

 Many Americans of South Asian origin who participated in the survey reported numerous stereotypes.
 Some sample stereotypes reported by Rosser, and others, include the following:

-Rosser notes that the stereotypical discourse in much of the United States about South Asia is rarely devoted to economic development and democratic institutions in independent India.
+Rosser noted that the stereotypical discourse in much of the United States about South Asia is rarely devoted to economic development and democratic institutions in independent India.
 India is not depicted as a viable political state.
 People quickly make sweeping and flawed metaphysical assumptions about its respective religions and cultures, but are far more circumspect when evaluating civil society and political culture in modern India.
 It is as if the value of South Asia resides only in its ancient contributions to human knowledge whereas its attempts to modernize or develop are to be winked at and patronized.

 After her own studies, Rosser began to question the interpretations of some of the more well-known, leftist-oriented scholars from India who dissect the nascent nation, for whatever reasons, along with their Western counterparts, regularly demonize India's national urges, deconstructing and disempowering individuals of South Asian origin.
 Most people stereotype South Asians as if the nation is little more than "Taj Mahal, famine, hunger, population, poverty, Hare Krishna, and Gandhi."

 Alternatively, the stereotypes stress prejudices about "Hinduism, the caste system, poverty, third world country, inferiority" as if that is all India is.
 One survey participant confided that the diversity of views and culture within India was not depicted accurately and "only negativity was enforced; we of South Asian origin are stereotyped as that we all starve, eat monkey brains, worship rats and cows."
 It is as if every single individual in India is oppressed or oppressing others, it is stereotyped as a backward country that treats their women poorly and kills their baby girls.
 Checking for facts or reality is considered unnecessary.
 Similar observations have been made by other scholars, for both recent immigrants and second generation South Asian Americans born in the United States.